razvan-turiatca/Portfolio-Website/README.md

 ### `npm run eject`

+### Dependencies

+- react-router-dom
+- sass
+- react-vertical-timeline-component (for displaying a timeline of events)
+- rc-progress (for progress bar)
+- react tsparticles
+- tsparticles
+- react-simple-animate

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.